QBDev0ps/DevOps-Cloud-projects/Project1.md

 `man ls`   `man 2 uname`

 The first image below shows the output of man for the ls command.
-While the second image shows how specifying 2 in the command entry allowed the output to show us section 2 of the uname command:
+While the second image shows how specifying 2 in the command entry allowed the output to show us Section 2 of the uname command:

 ![man1](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/845897d7-0df1-4251-a369-843a92429d29)